Last Updated on October 2, 2023 by Editorial Team

 Text-to-voice is an excellent outcome of character recognition technology that every dyslexic or visually impaired can benefit from.
-Popular Apps like Smartynote Pro and Evernote widely use this functionality to serve their users who have learning disorder.
+Popular Apps like Evernote widely use this functionality to serve their users who have a learning disorder.
 Taking a step further, A Japanese company implemented the technology in a pair of smart glasses.
-Keisuke Shimakage from Institute of Advanced Media Arts and Sciences, Japan developed OTON Glass that reads text to the wearers.
-It’s an effective tool for people with dyslexia or poor vision, or for travellers abroad.
+Keisuke Shimakage from the Institute of Advanced Media Arts and Sciences, Japan developed OTON Glass that reads text to the wearers.
+It’s an effective tool for people with dyslexia or poor vision, or for travelers abroad.

-Keisuke’s inspiration for OTON Glasses came after his father diagnosed with dyslexia.
-“In 2012, my father had a brain tumor, and developed dyslexia after his operation – catalyst for OTON GLASS.
+Keisuke’s inspiration for OTON Glasses came after his father was diagnosed with dyslexia.
+“In 2012, my father had a brain tumor and developed dyslexia after his operation – a catalyst for OTON GLASS.
 Fortunately, he recovered fully after rehabilitation.
 However, many people have congenital dyslexia regardless of their symptoms.”

 “It’s difficult for us to imagine a world where things you were able to read before become suddenly incomprehensible.
 We forget about the days when we were unable to read, before growing older and becoming literate,” Shimakage, CEO of Tokyo-based startup Oton Glass, said during a recent interview with The Japan Times.

 “It was after my father was hit by the stroke that I first realized our world is actually full of letters, and that being unable to read them may cause a significant disadvantage in our daily lives,” he said.

 Identifying the need led him to gather a team of engineers and designers.
 He began interviewing and collecting feedback from his father and 5 other people with dyslexia.
 After several trials and errors, Keisuke finally developed the concept of OTON Glass.